webpromo/massive-demo/README.md

 ### Step 9: Up the Ante

 If you've made it this far, great work.
-Now, upgrade your endpoint again, this time accepting a query parameter, `usState=UT`.
+Now, upgrade your endpoint again, this time accepting a query parameter, `state=UT`.
 When  submitted as part of the GET request, return the results of a _different_ query, `db/getIncidentsByState.sql`.

-Your query should return the same information, but only results that match the value in the `usState` query param.
+Your query should return the same information, but only results that match the value in the `state` query param.

 Hint: